shbaaaaz/City-Weather/README.md

  ┣ 📂hooks # Contains custom hooks used in the project ┃ ┣ 📜useCityImage.js
  ┃ ┗ 📜useWeatherData.js
+ ┣ 📂utils
+ ┃ ┗ 📜constant.js # Contains all the constants used across the application
  ┣ 📜App.js # Entry point of the application
  ┣ 📜App.module.css
  ┣ 📜index.css